 - Baggage allowance: Call or check your airline’s website, but most airlines allow you to check 1 stroller and 1 car seat per child free of charge, either at the ticket counter or at the gate before boarding (only foldable strollers under a certain size at the gate).
 Most airlines also allow you to carry on 1 diaper bag per child and a breast pump bag free of charge.
 Pack n Plays and portable cribs are not free to check, and count as part of your regular checked bag allowance.

-- TSA security screening: Carseats and strollers not checked at the ticket counter must go on the TSA x-ray belt for screening, and babies must come out of carriers and go through screening in your arms.
-According to the TSA website, an exception is babies do not have to come out of “slings,” which I interpret to also include fully fabric wraps like the Solly, Moby, or Boba wraps.
+- TSA security screening: Carseats and strollers not checked at the ticket counter must go on the TSA x-ray belt for screening, and babies must come out of carriers and go through screening in your arms according to the TSA website.
+However, we’ve carried Nori through TSA screening in our baby carriers (just make sure there isn’t a metal piece) multiple times without having to take her out.

 - Liquids: Formula, milk, or juice for babies or toddlers are allowed to be carried on in excess of the 3oz liquids limit.

 Based on these policies, the most efficient option for us would’ve been to check our carseat and stroller at the ticket counter, then wear baby in a fabric wrap through security.
-However, we’ve had checked bags lost one too many times and Nori sadly stopped liking our fabric wraps!
-So we kept her in the carseat and stroller all the way to the gate.
+However, we’ve had checked bags lost one too many times, so we kept her in the carseat and stroller all the way to the gate.
 You can get tags for your gate check items at the boarding desk and drop them off there in advance of boarding.

 Other items we found useful

 - Carseat and stroller protector bags.
 We got an un-padded carseat protector bag (all of these carseat bags are huge btw) so it could fold up as small as possible.
 We saw other families using this padded carseat bag, which I’m sure is a more durable choice but also bulkier when not in use.